SDCC - Prospective Cohort Study of Chronic Renal Insufficiency

 Insights into the cause of kidney failure have emerged from research, but less is known about the epidemiology of less severe forms of kidney disease known both as chronic kidney disease (CKD) or chronic renal insufficiency (CRI).
 The Chronic Renal Insufficiency Cohort (CRIC) Study was established to study the consequences of CKD with a particular focus on cardiovascular illness like myocardial infarction (heart attack) and stroke.
 The CRIC Study will identify high-risk subgroups of individuals with CRI, informing future treatment trials, and development of preventive therapies.
-CRIC is an observational study that to date, 3612 participants have been enrolled in the CRIC cohort.
-The goal for Phase III is to enroll 1500 new participants across all seven Clinical centers (214 new participants per center).
-Participants previously enrolled will be followed for an additional 5 years and newly recruited participants will be followed for up to an additional 5 years.
-Principles underlying the targeted composition of the cohort of new recruits are very similar as the Phase I recruits, however with some modifications as listed below in the eligibility summary.
-No study treatments or interventions will be given to participants in CRIC.
-Subjects will include a racially and ethnically diverse group of adults aged 45 to 79 years old with a broad spectrum of renal disease severity and proteinuria levels.
-Participants who are 65 years or older will undergo additional testing to assess physical and cognitive function, social support, and quality of life.
+CRIC is an observational study that to date, over 5000 participants have been enrolled in the CRIC cohort.
+The goal for CRIC 2018 which began in July 2018 is to follow participants for an additional 5 years.
+To maximize the opportunities inherent in this unique scientific resource, the CRIC Study will, in its next phase, pursue a multifaceted strategy involving: (a) continued follow-up of the cohort and investigation of a broad array of factors associated with the progression and consequences of CKD utilizing state-of-the-art methods in biostatistics and bioinformatics; and (b) the use of novel remote data collection techniques to identify trajectories of kidney function and cardiovascular risk sub-phenotypes.

 Prospective Cohort Study of Chronic Renal Insufficiency